0xRick/0xRick.github.io/_posts/2019-8-24-unattended.md

 layout: post
 title: Hack The Box - Unattended
 categories: hack-the-box
-tags: [Linux, Web, SQLI, firewall, RCE, LFI, php, code analysis]
+tags: [linux, web, sqli, firewall, rce, lfi, php, code-analysis] description : My write-up for Unattended from Hack The Box.
 image: /hackthebox/unattended/0.png
 ---

 <hr>
-### Quick Summary
+## Quick Summary
-#### Hey guys today Unattended retired and here's my write-up about it.
+<br> Hey guys today Unattended retired and here's my write-up about it.
 Personally I think this box should have been rated as hard not medium, it really had a lot of stuff that were hard to find and exploit.
 There was an interesting `SQL` injection vulnerability that could be escalated to local file inclusion then to remote code execution and that's my favorite part about this box.
 It's a Linux box and its ip is `10.10.10.126`, I added it to `/etc/hosts` as `unattended.htb`.
 Let's jump right in !
 ![](/images/hackthebox/unattended/0.png)
 <hr>
-### Nmap
+## Nmap
-#### As always we will start with `nmap` to scan for open ports and services :
+<br> As always we will start with `nmap` to scan for open ports and services :
 `nmap -sV -sT -sC unattended.htb`
 ![](/images/hackthebox/unattended/1.png)
-#### Only `http` and `https`, and surprisingly no `ssh`.
+<br> Only `http` and `https`, and surprisingly no `ssh`.
 Also the `ssl` certificate from the `https` port tells us that the common name is `www.nestedflanders.htb` so I added that to my hosts file :
 ![](/images/hackthebox/unattended/2.png)
 <hr>
-### Web Enumeration
+## Web Enumeration
-### Checking `unattended.htb` on both 80 and 443 gives us a blank page :
+## Checking `unattended.htb` on both 80 and 443 gives us a blank page :
 ![](/images/hackthebox/unattended/3.png)
 <br>
 <br>
 ![](/images/hackthebox/unattended/4.png)
-#### `http://www.nestedflanders.htb` responds with a redirection to `https://www.nestedflanders.htb` which has the default Apache page :
+<br> `http://www.nestedflanders.htb` responds with a redirection to `https://www.nestedflanders.htb` which has the default Apache page :
 ![](/images/hackthebox/unattended/5.png)
-#### I used `wfuzz` to enumerate sub directories and it was weird to see both `index.php` and `index.html` with different content :
+<br> I used `wfuzz` to enumerate sub directories and it was weird to see both `index.php` and `index.html` with different content :
 ```
 root@kali:~/Desktop/HTB/boxes/unattended# wfuzz --hc 404 -c -u https://www.nestedflanders.htb/FUZZ -w /usr/share/wordlists/dirb/common.txt